21 Songs in DADGAD Tuning (2023 with Tabs, Chords, Videos. and Tuning Guide)

 Is DADGAD Easier Than Other Alternate Tunings?

 We’d argue it is – for many reasons.
 Firstly, the name of the tuning itself tells you exactly which notes you need to tune each of your strings to – taking the guesswork out of how to tune.
 Secondly, the open and evocative sound of DADGAD makes it very versatile – it can just as easily work with fingerstyle folk as it can with rock and even metal!
-The vibrant and diverse genres in the song list below is testimony to just how many genres DADGAD can effortlessly lend itself to.
+The vibrant and diverse genres in the song list below are testimony to just how many genres DADGAD can effortlessly lend itself to.

 Bottom Line